bouvet/BouvetDevelopmentKit/CONTRIBUTING.md

 # Contributing to BDK

-First, thank you so much for wanting to help out!
-If you need a place to start have a look if are any open [issues](https://github.com/bouvet/BouvetDevelopmentKit/issues) or open your own with bugs or feature requests.
+Firstly, thank you so much for wanting to help out!
+If you need a place to start, have a look if there are any open [issues](https://github.com/bouvet/BouvetDevelopmentKit/issues) or open your own with bugs or feature requests.
 We are happy to take any improvements, both big and small.

 ## Development Environment